SINGAPORE IS A TINY COUNTRY WITH A VORACIOUS APPETITE, AS BERNARD O’RIORDAN DISCOVERED.

 I was disappointed when I discovered that a favourite restaurant here, Absinthe Restaurant Francais, had recently closed.
 It was the only reason I went anywhere near Boat Quay.

 It would be remiss to write about Singapore’s food scene without at least mentioning the iconic Raffles Hotel.
-The hotel is currently undergoing restoration, but the restaurants and bars are still operating.
+The hotel has undergone a two-year restoration, and reopened in August 2019 big and better than ever.

 The High Tea menu includes a classic assortment of finger sandwiches, cakes and scones, as well as a dim sum station.